 A DUI may also be issued if you are under the influence of any type of drug or combination of drugs, not just alcohol.
 In these cases, your BAC doesn’t matter.

-What Can Happen if You Break Washington DUI Laws?
+What Can Happen if You Break Current DUI Laws?

 When you are arrested for breaking Washington DUI laws, you can face multiple penalties from different areas.
 These include: